feelpp/FMI4cpp/BUILDING.md

 ### BUILDING

-For building FMI4cpp, you are can use either `conan` or `apt-get` for getting the required dependencies.
+For building FMI4cpp, you can use either `conan` or `apt-get` for getting the required dependencies.

 ##### conan